SimeonGriggs/sanity-studio-v3-typed-code-examples/README.md

-# Sanity Studio v3: Typed examples showcase
+# Sanity Studio v3: Typed Code Examples

 I'd like to turn these into guides.
 If I haven't done this already, bug me on [Slack](https://slack.sanity.io/).